Carlos Delcid enters his 17th season at the helm of the NYIT men's soccer program in 2017.

 Delcid moved to Port Jefferson, N.Y., while in his teens and attended Comsewogue High School.
 From there, he enrolled at Farmingdale Community College, where he earned all-conference goal scorer and MVP as a midfielder.
 In 1994, he enrolled at NYIT and started on the men's soccer team.
 After graduating in 1996 with a bachelor's degree in criminal justice, Delcid obtained his master's degree in professional studies with a concentration in clinical counseling in 1998.
 He continued playing on the semi-professional soccer team he had been playing on since 1994, the L.I.
 Hercules, and later moved over to the Brooklyn Knights, a Division III professional team in 1998.
 Then, in 2000, he returned to his native country, Honduras, and assisted F.C.
 Universidad, a first division team.

-Delcid is actively involved with youth soccer on Long Island, having coached five different teams to Division I championships over the past eight years.
+Delcid is actively involved with youth soccer on Long Island, having coached five different teams to Division I championships over the past decade.
 As the coach of the East Meadow Hawks, his team has been invited to five of the most prestigious tournaments in the country: the Raleigh Shootout, the Columbia Invitational, the Capital Cup, the Jefferson Cup, and the Cincinnati Shootout.
 The Hawks finished that year with a national ranking of eighth and won four of the tournaments.